bitsofcotton/ddpmopt/README.md

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

-# Pprogression hypothesis
+# Ppersistent hypothesis
-The Pprogression predictor makes the hypothesis the structure converges in some set of the internal states meaning.
+The Ppersistent predictor makes the hypothesis the structure converges in some set of the internal states meaning.
 So there's some of the chase internal states dimension vs. progression dimension on each pixel context.
-If we lose the chase, we fail with this hypothesis.
-This is the specification of this implementation, so is intended to be so.
+However, there's some limit of the internal states dimension on Riemann measurable meaning as given input number \* 2, so we use half of them, 1/4 of each pixels can be gained if there's no counter measure to the predictors.

+So, if there's some counter measures to the sloppy predictor on the data stream, we fail with this hypothesis.
+However, we make them smooth with half of the intenral states, the given input number vs. internal states dimension on counter measure to the sloppy predictor is the matter.
+However, we can increase no limit the counter measure part because there's some of the balancing method to break them.

 # Unknown
 The sloppy predictor worked well before we apply some norm changes or not.
 So there might be jamming from some of the computer context, also this is reduced by Pprogression persistent predictor by using half of the internal states bit we can use to the predictors, however this can jammed out from some of the reason we had get.

+# Might includes bugs
+The revertProgramInvariant part needs huge accuracy when we met large enough prediction result, so they might be bugs on certain accuracy.

 # The things we don't extend
 We can extend Pprogression predictor to multiple of the output is given.